amyoshino/Revenue-Impact-CausalImpact/README.md

 Here are the steps of this study:

 #### 1. Calculating impact of the product change
 There is a change in an app on Android platform on Feb-01 that caused an increase in revenue.
-What is the impact of the update in revenue?
+What is the impact of the product update in revenue?

 ![CI-1](CausalImpact-1.png)